• Skip to main content

 This recipe makes three loaves, so you'll have enough to share with your family and friends, or neighbors.

-Christmas fruit cake typically comes in a loaf form and seems similar to quick bread such as zucchini bread or pumpkin bread.
+Christmas fruit cake typically comes in a loaf form and seems similar to quick bread such as zucchini bread, pumpkin bread, or cranberry nut bread.
 So my question is, "Why don't we call it fruit bread or fruit loaf instead of fruit cake?"

 I can't seem to find any answer as to why this particular loaf is called cake.
 But it appears as if its history may go back as far as the ancient Egyptians.